Juink4i/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to assign the captain role to a player.
+1. User requests to assign the captain role to a player by name.
-2. PlayBook updates the player's details to reflect they are now their team's captain.
+2. PlayBook checks if another player on the same team is already captain.
+3. If yes, PlayBook removes captain status from the previous captain and notifies the user.
+4. PlayBook assigns captain status to the specified player.
+5. PlayBook displays success message with the player's name and team.

     Use case ends.

 **Extensions**

 * 1a.
-The given player is invalid.
+The given player name does not exist.

     * 1a1.
-PlayBook shows an error message.
+PlayBook shows an error message indicating player not found.

       Use case ends.

 * 1b.
-The player is already a captain.
+The player name is invalid (empty or contains special characters).

     * 1b1.
-PlayBook shows an error message.
+PlayBook shows an error message indicating invalid name format.

       Use case ends.

-* 1c.
-Another player is already the captain.
+* 2a.
+The player is already the captain of their team.

-    * 1c1.
-PlayBook unassigns previous captain.
-    * 1c2.
-PlayBook assigns the player as new captain.
+    * 2a1.
+PlayBook assigns captain status again (idempotent operation).
+    * 2a2.
+PlayBook displays success message.

       Use case ends.

-**Use case: UC18 - Remove captain from a player**
+**Use case: UC18 - Remove captain status from a player**

 **MSS**

-1. User requests to remove the captain role from a player.
+1. User requests to remove the captain role from a player by name.
-2. PlayBook updates the player's details to reflect they are no longer captain.
+2. PlayBook removes captain status from the specified player.
+3. PlayBook displays success message.

     Use case ends.

 **Extensions**

 * 1a.
-The given player is invalid.
+The given player name does not exist.

     * 1a1.
-PlayBook shows an error message.
+PlayBook shows an error message indicating player not found.

       Use case ends.

 * 1b.
-The player is not currently a captain.
+The player name is invalid (empty or contains special characters).

     * 1b1.
-PlayBook shows an error message.
+PlayBook shows an error message indicating invalid name format.

       Use case ends.

-**Use case: UC19 - Filter players by captain status**

-**MSS**

-1. User requests to filter players who are captains
-2. PlayBook shows the list of players marked as captains
+* 2a.
+The player is not currently a captain.

+    * 2a1.
+PlayBook removes captain status (idempotent operation - no error).
+    * 2a2.
+PlayBook displays success message.

       Use case ends.

-**Extensions**

-* 1a.
-No players are marked as captains.

-    * 1a1.
-PlayBook shows an empty list message.

-      Use case ends.

-**Use case: UC19 - Save a player as captain**
+**Use case: UC19 - List all team captains**

 **MSS**

-1. User requests to save a player as captain under player's details.
+1. User requests to view all players who are captains.
-2. PlayBook updates if player is captain under player's detail.
+2. PlayBook filters and displays the list of all players marked as captains across all teams.

     Use case ends.

 **Extensions**

-* 1a.
-The given player is invalid.
+* 2a.
+No players are currently marked as captains.

-    * 1a1.
-PlayBook shows an error message.
+    * 2a1.
+PlayBook shows an empty list.

       Use case ends.